Originally published Feb. 24, this story was updated to include a statement from Rep. Steny Hoyer.

-“This is the next big thing to watch for, what the budget committees do with the defense part of the budget,” said Todd Harrison, a budget analyst with the Center for Strategic and International Studies.
-“I fully expect for the base budget, they’ll stick to the revised budget level, so really it’s about how much additional OCO the budget committees are willing to put in.”
+"This is the next big thing to watch for, what the budget committees do with the defense part of the budget," said Todd Harrison, a budget analyst with the Center for Strategic and International Studies.
+"I fully for expect for the base budget, they’ll stick to the revised budget level, so really it’s about how much additional OCO the budget committees are willing to put in."

 In recent weeks, Price has been floating the idea of a $15 billion increase for OCO, according to Harrison.
 While fiscal hawks are likely to go along, their efforts to cut mandatory spending sets up a fight with Democrats.

-“The defense issue really boils down to how much OCO to add for defense, and the way you get [Democrats] to agree to it is with an equal amount of non-defense OCO,” Harrison said.
-“That is realistic and achievable.”
+"The defense issue really boils down to how much OCO to add for defense, and the way you get [Democrats] them to agree to it is with an equal amount of non-defense OCO," Harrison said.
+"That is realistic and achievable."

 Critics say OCO, while an indispensable part of last year’s budget deal because it is exempt from budget caps, is being misused as an overflow receptacle for spending that cannot fit under budget caps.
-OCO’s one-time nature does not afford Pentagon planners budget stability — such that even some defense hawks are uncomfortable with Congress’ reliance on it.
+OCO’s one-time nature does notr afford fort Pentagon planners budget stability — such that even some defense hawks are uncomfortable with Congress’ reliance on it.